-Starting in 2019, the Sikh societies of Oxford University and Cambridge University have run an annual access conference to encourage Sikh students in Year 12 (or equivalent) who show a strong academic ability to consider applying to some of the top UK universities.
+Starting in 2019, the Sikh societies of Oxford University and Cambridge University have run an annual access conference to encourage Sikh students in Year 12 and equivalent (or gifted Year 11 students) who show a strong academic ability to consider applying to some of the top UK universities.
 Many of the students that take part in the programme may not see further education as ‘for them’ and they may see lots of barrier to pursuing a degree at university.
 Through this conference, we hope to dispel some of these ideas, and encourage Sikh youth to continue striving to achieve their academic potential.

 - Will be the first generation in their family to go to university (i.e. whose parents/carers did not attend university; this excludes siblings)

 - Attend a school that sends few students to Cambridge or Oxford

 - Are from a region of the UK underrepresented at Oxbridge, particularly from the North East, North West, or South West of England, or anywhere in Scotland, Wales and Northern Ireland

 - Live in an area identified as having lower socio-economic advantage or low progression rates to higher education